TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Codify.md

 <br />

 Surprise!
-We have what appears to be a bcrypt Blowfish hash, so we copy it and put it in a file to brute force it with hashcat using the mode 3200, that is the bcrypt Blowfish one:
+We have what appears to be a `bcrypt Blowfish hash`, so we copy it and put it in a file to `brute force it` with hashcat using the mode `3200`, that is the bcrypt Blowfish one:

 <br />